Five of the best cruise line BBQ restaurants will be discussed in this article.

 Ships: Carnival Breeze, Dream, Horizon, Magic, Panorama, Radiance, Sunrise, Celebration, Jubilee, and Mardi Gras

-On the heels of the huge popularity of Guy’s Burger Joint, created with Guy Fieri, Carnival decided to add another venue bearing Fieri’s name to its ships: Guy’s Pig & Anchor Bar-B-Que.
+Because of Guy’s Burger Joint’s success and popularity, Carnival Cruise Line added another venue bearing Fieri’s name to its ships: Guy’s Pig & Anchor Bar-B-Que.

-This complimentary open-air, counter-service barbecue venue is only open for lunch on sea days, so be sure to take advantage of eating here when you can.
+This complimentary open-air, counter-service barbecue venue is only open for lunch on sea days, so be sure to take advantage of dining here when you can.

-Guy’s Pig & Anchor is cafeteria-style, so the staff members will load your plate with whatever you want.
-Choices include chicken, smoked andouille sausage, smoked beef, pork butt, mac ‘n cheese, potato salad, coleslaw, baked beans, and collard greens.
-Once your plate is filled, head over to the sauce station to slather your meats with one of many barbecue sauce options.
+Guy’s Pig & Anchor is cafeteria-style.
+The dishes include chicken, smoked andouille sausage, smoked beef, pork butt, mac ‘n cheese, potato salad, coleslaw, baked beans, and collard greens.

 Ships: Carnival Horizon, Panorama, Celebration, Jubilee, and Mardi Gras

-Once Carnival saw the success of Guy’s Pig & Anchor Bar-B-Que, it quickly introduced a sit-down version on Carnival Horizon, complete with a bar, an in-house brewery, and a stage for live music.
+Once Carnival Cruise Line saw the success of Guy’s Pig & Anchor Bar-B-Que, it quickly introduced a sit-down version of Carnival Horizon, complete with a bar, an in-house brewery, and a stage for live music.

-The interior design is a mix of country western and industrial, with wooden tables and flooring along with silver and red metal chairs.
-Entrées include dry-rubbed chicken, pulled pork, beef brisket, The Pig & Anchor Melt sandwich, and prime ribs.
+The interior design combines country western and industrial, with wooden tables, flooring, and silver and red metal chairs.
+Entrées include dry-rubbed chicken, pulled pork, beef brisket, Pig & Anchor Melt sandwich, and prime ribs.

-Appetizers and sides include trash can nachos, mac & cheese, sweet potatoes, french fries, and chicken wings.
+They have a trash can, nachos, mac & cheese, sweet potatoes, french fries, and chicken wings for appetizers and sides.
 For dessert, apple cobbler and banana cream pie are on the docket.
-Menu items are a la carte.
+Menu items here are a la carte.

 The venue’s brewery also offers signature Parched Pig craft beers, including the Parched Pig Smoked Porter, the Parched Pig Farmhouse Ale, and the Parched Pig West Coast IPA.
 Additional beers, as well as cocktails and whiskeys, are also available.

-Q Texas Smokehouse is Norwegian Cruise Line’s western, ranch-inspired barbecue restaurant that first debuted on Norwegian Bliss.
-The large dining space has a dark, upscale feeling with lots of wood tones and leather accents.
+Q Texas Smokehouse, considered one of the best cruise line BBQ restaurants, is Norwegian Cruise Line’s western, ranch-inspired barbecue restaurant that first debuted on Norwegian Bliss.

 Meats include brisket, pulled pork, beef short ribs, turkey breast, smoked sausage, chicken, and pork spare ribs.
-Q also offers citrus honey salmon and cajun shrimp skewers for seafood fans.
+Q Texas Smokehouse also offers citrus honey salmon and cajun shrimp skewers for seafood fans.

-Appetizers and sides include things like fried green tomatoes, chopped salad, baked beans, baked potatoes, coleslaw, chili, crab cakes, mac n cheese, grits, corn on the cob, and potato salad.
-For dessert, a warm skillet brownie, bread pudding, pecan pie, peach cobbler, and banana pudding are on offer.
+Appetizers and sides include fried green tomatoes, chopped salad, baked beans, baked potatoes, coleslaw, chili, crab cakes, mac n cheese, grits, corn on the cob, and potato salad.
+They offer a warm skillet brownie, bread pudding, pecan pie, peach cobbler, and banana pudding for dessert.
 This restaurant is a la carte.

 Ships: Oasis of the Seas

-Portside BBQ is a bit of a cross between a counter-service venue and a casual sit-down restaurant.
+Portside BBQ in Royal Carribean is a bit of a cross between a counter-service venue and a casual sit-down restaurant.
 It has a counter for ordering and a large dining area with tall tables, picnic tables, tables with booth seating against the wall, and counters along the windows.
-This venue is open for dinner daily and features an a la carte menu.
+This venue is open for dinner and features an a la carte menu.

-The seating and tables are strikingly similar to Guy’s Pig & Anchor Smokehouse, with wooden tabletops and red and silver metal chairs.
+The seating and tables resemble Guy’s Pig & Anchor Smokehouse, with wooden tabletops and red and silver metal chairs.
 During select hours, the venue features live music.

-Meats include spare ribs, brisket, pulled pork, smoked turkey, and BBQ chicken — some of these are also available as sandwiches, such as the beef brisket and pulled pork.
+Meats include spare ribs, brisket, pulled pork, smoked turkey, and BBQ chicken.
+Some are also available as sandwiches, such as beef brisket and pulled pork.

-Sides include things like baked beans, corn on the cob, and cornbread.
-For dessert, try the chocolate brookie or banana dream.
-The kid’s menu includes either chicken fingers or 1/4 a BBQ chicken plus one side for $4.
+Sides include baked beans, corn on the cob, and cornbread.
+For dessert, they have chocolate brookie or banana dream.
+The kid’s menu includes chicken fingers or 1/4 a BBQ chicken, plus one side for $4.

-The drink menu is more simple than most specialty cruise ship restaurants, featuring things like sweet tea, Arnold Palmers, fountain soda, and beer.
+The drink menu is simpler than most specialty cruise ship restaurants, featuring sweet tea, Arnold Palmers, fountain soda, and beer.

 Ships: Caribbean and Emerald Princess

-Planks BBQ isn’t a standalone barbecue restaurant.
-Instead, it’s a pop-up specialty dining experience in the World Fresh Marketplace buffet area.
-Planks is available every other night of the cruise, alternating with a specialty seafood concept called Steamers Seafood.
+Planks BBQ in Princess Cruises isn’t a standalone barbecue restaurant but rather a pop-up specialty in the World Fresh Marketplace buffet area.
+Planks BBQ is available every other night of the cruise, alternating with a specialty seafood concept called Steamers Seafood.
 Both have a cover charge of $12 per person.